 Opt for Danish Furniture

 The most popular furniture from this era came from overseas.
 Both Swedish and Danish designers picked up a number of fans.
 Most pieces use lighter colors of wood like teak or use a lighter finish added to the surface of the wood.
-Angled or slanted legs were extremely popular, especially on furniture like buffets and hutches.
+Angled or slanted legs were extremely popular, especially on types of furniture like buffets and hutches.
 Though some of the inexpensive furniture from this era isn't quite as solid as you would like, you can find brand new furniture that mimics the look of those classic pieces.

 Add Some Curbside Appeal With a Modern Mailbox

 Make the exterior of your home match the MCM design of the interior with fun accent pieces like a brand new mailbox.
 Modern Mailbox makes sleek metal mailboxes that use a combination of black, white, and pastel colors.
 You can easily install one right next to your front door that will make you smile every time you walk outside.
 Opt for vintage decorations like a bullet planter too.
 Older bullet planters feature a fiberglass bullet shell inside a metal frame, but modern versions use a stronger type of plastic for the shell.
-These planters can hold all your favorite plants and work with any Modern Mailbox design you pick.
+These planters can hold all your favorite plants and work with any modern mailbox design you pick.

-When watching shows from the MCM era, it’s almost impossible to miss the wood panelling featured on walls in various rooms throughout the house.
+When watching shows from the MCM era, it’s almost impossible to miss the wood paneling featured on walls in various rooms throughout the house.
 Wood paneling got a bad reputation in later years, and many of those who owned homes with paneling actually removed the walls completely or painted over the wood.
 As wood paneling can easily overwhelm a room, you can get the look with an accent wall covered in this paneling.
-Paneling over the wall behind your couch can create an instant focal point and make your living room look a little cozier.
+Paneling on the wall behind your couch can create an instant focal point and make your living room look a little cozier.